 Check out this list of over 325 festivals around Columbus this year.
 The list is constantly being updated as new festivals are added.

-Explore over 20 farmers markets around Columbus.
-Kids love helping to pick out produce and baked goods, taste the samples and enjoy the entertainment.
+Explore over 20 farmers markets around Columbus – every day of the week!
+Kids enjoy helping to pick out produce and baked goods, taste the samples and enjoy the entertainment.

 Search for treasures at garage sales in Columbus